 • Got a single property that’s rented to students?
 Get a quote for student landlord insurance that includes up to 120 days unoccupied property cover as standard.

 • Got multiple properties?
-Get a quote for landlord portfolio insurance that will help you cut down on your paperwork with just one renewal date for all of your properties each year – plus you could even save money with multi-property discounts!
+Get a quote for multi-property landlord insurance that will help you cut down on your paperwork with just one renewal date for all of your properties each year – plus you could even save money with multi-property discounts!